spatie/laravel-dynamic-servers/README.md

 - [Freek Van der herten](https://twitter.com/freekmurze)
 - [All Contributors](../../contributors)

+This idea was... 🥁 spawned by streams on blog posts by Jason McCreary on [Spawning workers based on queue workload](https://jasonmccreary.me/articles/spawing-worker-servers-job-queue-load-laravel/).

 ## License

 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.